The product structure of MPS-under-permutations: Preliminaries

 In this work, we study states with the property that the Schmidt rank across any arbitrary bipartition is upper bounded by a constant.
 We refer to such states as \textit{MPS-under-permutations} (MPS-up).

-\begin{definition*} A state $\ket{\psi}$ is an MPS-up$_{\varepsilon, D}$ if, for each bipartition of its $N$ particles, there is a state that is $\varepsilon$-close to $\ket{\psi}$ and whose Schmidt rank across the cut is upper bounded by $D$. \end{definition*}
+\begin{mydef}{1}[MPS-up] \textit{A state $\ket{\psi}$ is an MPS-up$_{\varepsilon, D}$ if, for each bipartition of its $N$ particles, there is a state that is $\varepsilon$-close to $\ket{\psi}$ and whose Schmidt rank across the cut is upper bounded by $D$.} \end{mydef}

 Due to the fact that the MPS-up$_{0,D}$ property entails that $\max_m \text{rank}(\rho_m) \leq D$ where $\rho_m = \Tr_{m+1, \dots, N} \dyad{\psi}$, it implies that $\ket{\psi}$ is exactly an MPS of bond dimension $D$.
 Therefore, we can equivalently express the MPS-up$_{\varepsilon, D}$ property using the MPS language as follows.